loghmanb/django-dynaform/.github/pull_request_template.md

 # Development checks:
 - [] Documents have been updated.
-- [] Relevant testcases have been implemented/revised.
+- [] Relevant test cases have been implemented/revised.
 - [] Proper tags assigned to the PR.

 # Deployment notes:
 Any deployment notes come here ...

 # Notes or further tasks:
-Any notes comes here ...
+Any notes come here ...